 We periodically review all client accounts on a mostly quarterly basis.
-In these reviews, we examine the market value of each account in the overall relationship; stock/bond/other asset allocations; levels of uninvested cash; security holdings; security position sizes; other relevant portfolio data; and account objectives guiding investment activities.
+In these reviews, we examine the following portfolio characteristics: market value of each account in the overall relationship, stock/bond/other asset allocations, levels of uninvested cash, security holdings, security position sizes, other relevant portfolio data, and account objectives underlying investment activities.